zrsong/FINA2205_Tutorial_26S1/README.md

 This repository contains the tutorial slides for **FINA2205 Practical Finance Analytics** in **Semester 1, 2026**.

-The slides are shared to support students in my tutorial classes with weekly review, revision, and class preparation.
+The slides are shared to support students in my tutorial classes with weekly review, revision, and test preparation.
 They should be used together with the official course materials on LMS.

 ## Please note